-For the eleven sites that are addressed in this report, there were no land use change proposals or activities in 2006 that were inconsistent with, disruptive of or negated the need for LUCs.
+For the eleven sites that are addressed in this report, there were no land use change proposals or activities in 2007 that were inconsistent with, disruptive of or negated the need for LUCs.
 Also, no property transfers took place in the vicinity of the eleven sites.

 The NEWIOU ROD specifies timeframes for regulatory agency notification of LUC changes or breaches as described above.
-Since Travis AFB made no notifications during 2006, there was no reason for the LUC inspection to evaluate notification timeliness.
+Since Travis AFB made no notifications during 2007, the LUC inspection did not evaluate notification timeliness.